Ahmedelouali1/Minitalk/README.md

 What is signals?

-  its a way of communicationg between processes  especially betweeen the kernel and other processes to notify them with an event
+  its a way of communication between processes  especially betweeen the kernel and other processes to notify them with an event

 pid?